 Roxy on King is the reincarnation of the Roxy Bar .
 The King West hangout boasts pool tables, ping-pong, and pub food.

 I visited Roxy on King on a Tuesday night around 9 p.m. - the perfect time of night when Late Night Eats Time finally eclipses Dinner Time and we shift our palates from wine with meat and three veg to what we've really been waiting for: beer and snax.

 Roxy on King is larger and more open than the original Roxy.
-It has a modern feel with exposed brick, open space and high ceilings, and an elevated section at the front with classy leather seating, tables, and huge glass windows so the passersby on King Street can peer in and catch a glimpse of people hanging out.
+It has a modern feel with exposed brick, open space and high ceilings, and an elevated section at the front with classy leather seating, tables, and huge glass windows.

 After the elevated section at the front of the space, there's a bar lining one side of room and a row of pool tables on the other side plus a ping-pong table a the back (both table types are $24/hour to use).